RKO Pictures: Turmoil under Hughes

 In September, Hughes and his corporate president, Ned Depinet, sold their RKO studio stock to a Chicago-based syndicate with no experience in the movie business; the syndicate's chaotic reign lasted until February 1953, when the stock and control were reacquired by Hughes.
 The studio's net loss in 1952 was over $10 million, and shooting had taken place for just a single in-house production over the last five months of the year.
 During the turmoil, Samuel Goldwyn ended his eleven-year-long distribution deal with RKO.
 Wald and Krasna escaped their contracts and the studio as well.
 The deal that brought the team to RKO had called for them to produce sixty features over five years; in just shy of half that time, they succeeded in making four.
 The Encino ranch shut down permanently in 1953 and the property was sold off.
 In November, Hughes finally fulfilled his obligations under the 1948 consent decree, divesting RKO Theatres; Albert A. List purchased the controlling interest in the business and renamed it List Industries.
 Hughes soon found himself the target of no fewer than five separate lawsuits filed by minority shareholders in RKO, accusing him of malfeasance in his dealings with the Chicago group and a wide array of acts of mismanagement.
 "RKO's contract list is down to three actors and 127 lawyers", quipped Dick Powell.
 Leery of the studio's mounting problems and sparring with it over the release of the forthcoming nature documentary The Living Desert, the Disney company exited its long-standing arrangement with RKO and set up its own distribution firm, Buena Vista.
-Contractual obligations meant that one last Disney feature would be released by RKO in 1954, and it continued to handle Disney shorts into 1956.
+Contractual obligations meant that one last Disney feature would be released by RKO in 1954, and it continued to handle new Disney shorts into 1956.